 - Nature lovers

 North Sulawesi is at the northernmost tip of Sulawesi Island, in north central Indonesia.
-The province is rather small; with about 14,000km2, it’s only slightly larger than Montenegro.
+The province is rather small, only slightly larger than Montenegro.
 But don’t think for a second that means there isn’t much variety, because there most definitely is!

 The provincial capital of Manado is a bustling waterfront city, with a metropolitan population of about 1.2 million.
 It serves as the main gateway to the region, and has an interesting mix of cultures including Chinese and Filipino influences.
 North Sulawesi is in fact one of the most heterogeneous provinces of Indonesia, and it is also one of only a few Christian majority provinces in the country.